bretsw/bretsw-website-build/content/post/dissertation-themes.md

 +++

-As I've wrapped up numerous cycles of qualitative coding of interview data for my dissertation, *Into the edu-verse: New teachers’ agency in self-directed learning with social media*, I used `geom_tile()` in **{ggplot2}** to create heatmap plots to help me quickly visualize how thematic codes varied by interview participant and by modality.
+As I've wrapped up numerous cycles of qualitative coding of interview data for my dissertation, *Into the edu-verse: New teachers seeking induction support on social media*, I used `geom_tile()` in **{ggplot2}** to create heatmap plots to help me quickly visualize how thematic codes varied by interview participant and by modality.

 ## Codes by Participant